ZoinerTejada/hdinsight-docs/hdinsight-phoenix-read-write-spark.md

     ![Blobs tile](./media/hdinsight-using-spark-to-query-hbase/blobs-tile.png)

 7. In the list of containers, select the container that is used by your HBase cluster.
-8. In the file list, select hbase-site.xml.
+8. In the file list, select `hbase-site.xml`.

     ![HBase-site.xml](./media/hdinsight-using-spark-to-query-hbase/hbase-site-xml.png)

-9. On the Blob properties panel, select Download and save it hbase-site.xml to a location on your local machine.
+9. On the Blob properties panel, select Download and save it as `hbase-site.xml` to a location on your local machine.

     ![Download](./media/hdinsight-using-spark-to-query-hbase/download.png)

 ## Place hbase-site.xml on your Spark cluster
-In this step you upload the hbase-site.xml to the default storage within your Spark cluster and copy it to the correct location in your Spark clusters local storage.
+In this step you upload the `hbase-site.xml` to the default storage within your Spark cluster and copy it to the correct location in your Spark clusters local storage.

 1. Navigate to your Spark cluster using the [Azure Portal](https://portal.azure.com).
 2. Select Storage accounts.